IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/concepts.md

 # Concepts

+In this section we will explore using two components of the IBM Cloud Functions programming model called `Triggers` and `Rules` which are used to associate  event data with your `Actions`.

 ## Triggers

 Triggers are a named channel for a class of events.
 The following are examples of triggers: